 Polycystic Ovarian Syndrome

-Polycystic Ovarian Syndrome (PCOS) is the most common hormonal abnormality to affect menstruation in women of reproductive age.
+Polycystic Ovarian Syndrome (PCOS) is the most common hormonal abnormality in women of reproductive age.

-Studies have shown women with PCOS have a higher male hormone level, Luteinizing Hormone level and varying degrees of Insulin resistance.
-Hence some specialists will consider PCOS as a form of metabolic condition with gynaecological symptoms.
+Women with PCOS may have higher male hormone levels, Luteinizing Hormone levels and varying degrees of Insulin resistance.

 The exact cause of PCOS is not known but there appears to be a family link.